saltedlolly/digibyte-seeder/README.md

 REQUIREMENTS
 ------------

-To improve decentralization, and mitigate single points of failure, it is requested that each person only run one mainnet seeder each.
-Some people can also run a testnet seeeder but we need less of those.
+**IMPORTANT**: To improve decentralization, mitigate single points of failure, and increase community participation, it is recommended that each person run a maximum of one mainnet seeder and one testnet seeder each.
+The network does not require many testnet seeders, so only a few people need run them.

 To setup a DigiByte Seeder you need:

 - A server to run it on with a static IP address.
 A VPS is fine.
 It does not need many resources - DigiByte Seeder needs <1Gb RAM to run.
-- A domain name where you can edit the DNS settings.

 Note: Many VPS providers give you the option to chose from several geographic locations in which to run your server.
-To help better distribute the DigiByte Seeders around the globe, please try and choose a location where the network doesn't already have a Seeder, and a good distance from any existing seeders.
+To help better distribute the DigiByte Seeders around the globe, please try and choose a location where the network doesn't already have a Seeder, that is a good distance from any existing seeders.
 Feel free to discuss this in the [DGBCIT Telegram group](https://t.me/DGBCIT) to help choose a good location.
+- A domain name where you can edit the DNS settings.

 # HOW TO SETUP A DIGIBYTE SEEDER